 Conductor Robert Wood has enjoyed considerable success since his debut with the San Francisco Opera in 2004.
 Primarily an opera conductor, he has made a considerable impression with his interpretations of bel canto works, garnering praise for his stylish and elegant conducting.
 In 2010, Robert launched a contemporary opera company in Washington, DC, UrbanArias.
 Its mission is to highlight short, new, accessible operas, and its first festival season commenced in April 2011.
 Recently, Robert returned to the San Francisco Opera to conduct the Merola Program Grand Finale – Schwabacher Summer Concert, and to Opera Colorado for Roméo et Juliette.
-His 2013-2014 season included Carmen in a return to Opera Colorado and leading She, After and the double bill of Basianello and Lucrezia with UrbanArias and Paul’s Case at NYC’s Prototype Festival.
-The 2014-2015 season sees his return to UrbanArias to lead Three Decembers and Blue Viola.
+In the 2015-2016 season, he leads Three Decembers with Kentucky Opera and As One and After Life at UrbanArias.